Tax Planning Guide: 2026

 Why Pennsylvania Capital Gains Planning Is Different from Other States

 Pennsylvania sits in a distinct category among states when it comes to capital gains.
 Unlike states that mirror federal long-term rates, impose no income tax, or offer specific business exit exemptions, Pennsylvania applies a flat rate with limited conformity to federal exclusions.
-Understanding where Pennsylvania diverges from federal law (and from neighboring states) is essential to building an accurate tax model before any transaction.
+Understanding where Pennsylvania diverges from federal law, and from neighboring states, is essential to building an accurate tax model before any transaction.

-Pennsylvania Capital Gains: What the State Does Not Conform To
+Pennsylvania Capital Gains: What the State Does Not Conform to

 Our Approach to PA Capital Gains Planning